sumedh-inamdar/cv-application/README.md

 ## Bugs to fix
 - [ ] Fix header / footer width when total screen size is less than 400px
+- [ ] Trash icon does not disappear after editing skill

 ## Future work